This degree is part of the higher education program, housed in the Department of Educational Leadership & Policy Analysis (ELPA).

-The College of Education offers a variety of competitive scholarships for newly admitted and continuing graduate students and the application is due March 1st.
+The College of Education offers a variety of competitive scholarships for newly admitted and continuing graduate students (application is due March 1st).
 To be considered for need-based scholarships, students will want to complete the FAFSA.
 MU’s priority deadline for federal student aid is February 1st.

 For Fall semester: The priority application deadline is January 15th; our second priority application deadline is May 15th and then we will consider applications on a rolling basis until August 1st.